jayggg/DPG/README.md

 4) scatteradaptive.pde - Adaptively compute a scattered wave

 5) planewave3d.pde - Compute a 3D wave using DPG method

+6) periodicmaxwell.pde - A 3D Maxwell problem with periodic bc in the x- and y-directions

 To use any of these pde files as input, first type "make" on a Mac or Linux terminal, then "netgen", and then load the pde file.